The Transport Finance Law Review: Portugal

 As a general rule under Portuguese law, only credit institutions and financial companies duly registered with the Bank of Portugal are legally entitled to pursue lending activities on a professional basis (exclusivity principle).
-Decree-Law No. 298/92, of 31 December (DL 298/92) enacts the General Credit Institution and Finance Companies Regime (which is due for an overhaul with the new Portuguese Banking Code, which was subject to public consultation until mid-January 2021), which regulates the activities of banks and other financial companies.
+Decree-Law No. 298/92, of 31 December, as amended (DL 298/92), enacts the General Credit Institution and Finance Companies Regime (due for an overhaul with the new Portuguese Banking Code, which was subject to public consultation until mid-January 2021), which regulates the activities of banks and other financial companies.
 According to DL 298/92, credit institutions are defined as entities whose activity consists of receiving deposits from the public, or other kinds of repayable funds, and granting credit on their own account.
 Only entities expressly recognised as credit institutions or financial companies are authorised to carry out financing activities.
 Obviously, banks, as the main credit institutions, assume a central role in the field of financing activities.